Wappsto/javascript-wappsto-wapp/README.md

 });
 ```

+The webhook url is `https://wappsto.com/services/extsync/<wapp token>`.
+The token can be obtained from the settings page of your wapp on `wappsto.com`.

 And if you want to cancel the web hook event handler, you can call `cancelWebHook`.

 ```javascript
 wappsto.cancelOnWebHook(handler);
 ```

+You can turn on `Ext Sync` support using the `wappsto-cli` using the `npx wapp configure` command.

 ### Wapp Storage